Minnesota House votes to advance same-sex marriage bill

-ST. PAUL, Minn The Minnesota House of Representatives on Thursday advanced a bill to legalize same-sex marriage, a measure that would make Minnesota the 12th U.S. state to do so, the third this month after Delaware and Rhode Island.
+ST. PAUL, Minnesota Minnesota's House of Representatives approved a bill on Thursday to legalize same-sex marriage, a step toward making Minnesota the 12th U.S. state to do so and the third this month after Delaware and Rhode Island.

-Democratic-led state representatives voted 75-59 to approve the bill, which will be advanced to the state Senate, where a vote is expected on Monday.
+Representatives in the Democratic-led state House voted 75-59 to approve the bill and send it to the state Senate, which is also controlled by Democrats.

-Democratic Governor Mark Dayton, a supporter, has pressed lawmakers to back the measure.
+Senate leaders have said they have the votes to approve the measure and plan a vote on Monday.
+Democratic Governor Mark Dayton has said he supports same-sex marriage and will sign it.

+Minnesota would be the first state in the Upper Plains to approve same-sex marriage through legislation.
+Gay marriage is legal in Iowa under a state Supreme Court decision.

 U.S. advocates for legalizing same-sex marriage have won a series of victories in the past year.

-"As Americans have had a chance to really talk about who gay people are and why marriage matters, and think about their personal values of fairness, we have grown to a significant national majority in favor of the freedom to marry," said Evan Wolfson, founder and president of the national gay rights group Freedom to Marry.

-In November, voters in Maine, Maryland and Washington state approved same-sex marriage at the same time that Minnesota voters rejected a ballot proposal to put a ban on same-sex marriage in the state constitution.
+In November, voters in Maine, Maryland and Washington state approved same-sex marriage.

 Until then, advocates of same-sex marriage had never been successful at the ballot box, and voters in more than two dozen states had approved constitutional amendments defining marriage as a union between a man and a woman.